Mrpatekful/cydoku/README.md

-After deleting some of the given clues (12) of this puzzle, and making it ambiguous it is possible to traverse a wide range of solutions.
+After deleting some of the given clues (12) of this puzzle, and making it ambiguous, it is possible to traverse a wide range of solutions.

         +-------+-------+-------+
         | . . . | . . . | . . . |